csgillespie/efficientR/main.md

 <p>A rough rule of thumb is that your RAM should be three times the size of your data set.</p>
 </div>

-Another benefit of having increasing the amount of onboard RAM is that the 'garbage collector', a process that runs periodically to free-up system memory occupied by R, is called less often.
+Another benefit of increasing the amount of onboard RAM is that the 'garbage collector', a process that runs periodically to free-up system memory occupied by R, is called less often.
 It is straightforward to determine how much RAM you have using the **benchmarkme** package

 ```r